 Understanding Aggressive Behavior After Stroke

-It’s understood that aggressive behavior is common during the acute stages of stroke, especially if the temporal lobe has been affected.
-This stroke side effect may go away on its own.
+It’s understood that aggressive behavior is common during the acute stages of stroke, especially if the frontal lobe has been affected.
+This stroke effect may go away on its own.

 Available treatments for aggressive behavior after stroke include psychotherapy and medication like the SSRI fluoxetine.

 Talk to your doctor and neurologist about the location of the stroke and discuss possible treatments for aggressive behavior.
 Stay safe, and never lose hope.